godspeedsystems/gs-documentation/docs/microservices-framework/authentication/custom-authentication.md

 Go through the eventsources [fastify](https://github.com/godspeedsystems/gs-plugins/blob/main/plugins/fastify-as-http/src/index.ts) and [graphql](https://github.com/godspeedsystems/gs-plugins/blob/main/plugins/graphql-as-eventsource/src/index.ts) for better understanding.
 :::

-- In the below code ,we are discussing how to customize by using the express.ts code
+- In the below code we are discussing how to customize by using the express.ts code

 #### initializing client and execution ( src/eventsources/types/express.ts ) :